LeaderPortfolio

 Combating Terrorism Center at West Point

-Founded the Combating Terrorism Center at West Point to research counterterrorism and educate soldiers and government officials
+Founded and funded the Combating Terrorism Center at West Point.

 EducationUndisclosed